How Performance-Based Gifting Drives Alignment and Improves Execution Outcomes

 The brain’s ‘reward loop’ releases dopamine, the same surge we feel when achieving something truly meaningful.

-Building a Sustainable Performance-Based Rewards Program
+Building a Sustainable Performance-Based Gifting Program

 Creating an effective performance-based rewards system requires structure, but not bureaucracy.
 Start with these foundational elements for your performance-based rewards program:

 Clear Achievement Criteria for Performance-Based Rewards: Define what deserves recognition through performance-based rewards.
 This might include exceeding targets, demonstrating company values, solving problems creatively, or helping teammates succeed.
-Make these performance-based rewards criteria visible and achievable.
+Make these performance-based gifting criteria visible and achievable.

 Budget Flexibility for Performance-Based Rewards: Establish spending guidelines that allow for different performance-based rewards levels.
 A small thank-you gift might cost $25-50, while major achievement performance-based rewards could range from $100-300.
 The key is consistency, not extravagance.